HiranMaleesha/vehicle-sale-management/README.md

    NODE_ENV=development
    ```

+5.**admin user**
+   -for now automatically created admin user on server startup temporarily,this is not a secured way , but for testing purposes I used this way, as we are not using a signup, we can use role base login for this instead of this.
+   admin user credentials
+     - username:  admin
+     -password: admin123

 4. **Database Setup:**
    - Create a MySQL database named `vehicle_sales_development`
    - The application will automatically create tables using Sequelize migrations